supertask/smap-coding-challenge/REPORT.md

 0.09999999999999998
 ```

-Second, in decimal I am able to arrange a number of digits like bellow.
+Second, in decimal it is possible to arrange a number of digits like bellow.

 ```
 day_total = models.DecimalField(